Invoca/developer-docs/source/api_documentation/transactions_api/_tx_api_page.rst

 URL
 ---

 The API follows REST conventions.
 Perform an HTTPS GET to the URL with the format in which you’d like to receive data.
-The following response formats are supported
 The following response formats are supported, where 33 is the @@ORG_TYPE_SINGULAR id.

 .. list-table::
   :widths: 8 40